Kadee80/WebDevSpring24/Week10/Javascript_Objects_JSON/README.md

 ### In Class Exercises

 Let’s take a look at some quick examples in VSCode.
-Once we have our API results stored as global variables we can format and display some information to the user with Template Strings and/or HTML Elements.
+Once we have our API results stored as global variables we can format and display some information to the user with Template Strings.

 1- Using the random inspirational quote API endpoint.
 Display an inspirational quote, and the authors name to the user. (google font usage encouraged)